naufiero/abaco/docs/developer_docs.md

 **Building the Images**

-The core Abaco processes run out of the same abaco_core image.
+All core Abaco processes run out of the same abaco/core image.
 It should be build using the Dockerfile at the root of the repository and tagged with a tag equal to the branch name.
-Export a variable called $TAG with the tag name preceeded by a colon (:) character in it.
+Export a variable called $TAG with the tag name preceded by a colon (:) character in it.

 For example,

-    ``` {.sourceCode .bash}
+    ```shell
     $ export TAG=:I-12
     $ docker build -t abaco/core$TAG .
     ```
 Auxiliary images can be built from the Dockerfiles within the images folder.
-In particular, the abaco_nginx image required to start up the stack can built from within the images/nginx directory.
+In particular, the abaco/nginx image required to start up the stack can built from within the images/nginx directory.
 For example

-    ``` {.sourceCode .bash}
+    ```shell
     $ cd images/nginx
     $ docker build -t abaco/nginx$TAG .
     ```